aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/taanit-esther-readings/the-presence-of-an-absence-a-public-reading-for-the-fast-of-esther-by-rabbi-arthur-o-waskow.html.md

 <body>
 Title: The Presence of an Absence: a Public Reading for the Fast of Esther, the dark side to Purim, by Rabbi Arthur O. Waskow<br />
 Primary contributor: arthur.waskow<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=24197">http://opensiddur.org/?p=24197</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=24197">http://opensiddur.org/?p=24197</a>
 <p />
 <hr />